Rounding it up

 When we have cash in hand, we humans just want to spend it on things that we might not actually need, rather than saving it up to pay for school, buy our dream home, or simply to pay off our debts.

 As society goes increasingly cashless, it may actually get easier to budget your money.
-That’s why cashless tools, like your KOHO prepaid Visa, are so valuable.
+That’s why cashless tools, like your KOHO prepaid Mastercard, are so valuable.

-A KOHO prepaid Visa is accepted pretty much anywhere that accepts non-cash payments, so you can spend your money how you like.
+A KOHO prepaid Mastercard is accepted pretty much anywhere that accepts non-cash payments, so you can spend your money how you like.

 When you use your KOHO card rather than cash, you also get real-time Insights into what you’re spending your money on.
 As a result, it’s easier to identify key areas where you can cut back on your spending and stick to your budget.